Burnaby

 Why work with Icon in Burnaby

-If you're considering a custom build, multiplex or major renovation in Burnaby, the right next step is a conversation about your lot and your goals.
+If you're considering a custom build, teardown rebuild or major renovation in Burnaby, the right next step is a conversation about your lot and your goals.
 We'll tell you honestly what's possible, what's smart, and where Icon can — and can't — add value.
+The conversation is free.
+The honest answer is the part that matters.

 Common Questions